Pop kreatif: Decline and split to pop urban

 With the fall of the New Order government, the monopoly on the country's airwaves came to an end.
 This shift allowed new media companies to emerge, providing the Indonesian populace with a greater variety of options and genres to explore. pop kreatif was eventually overshadowed by a genre known as Pop Melayu originating from Malaysia.
 The emergence of Pop Melayu, with its sentimental and melodious lyrics, marked a period when pop kreatif began to decline in popularity.
-In the late 1980s and early 1990s, Indonesian music trends began to shift from pop to the emerging slow rock genre.
+In the late 1980s and early 1990s, Indonesian music trends then began to shift from pop music to the emerging slow rock genre.
 This change was sparked by the success of the Malaysian rock group Search and its lead vocalist, Amy (Suhaimi), who achieved massive popularity with their hit song "Isabella".
 Amy's influence in the Indonesian music scene was soon followed by the rise of Nike Ardila, whose hit "Bintang Kehidupan" solidified slow rock's place in Indonesia.
 As the tastes of Indonesian audiences gravitated toward slow rock, the commercial viability of melancholic pop songs declined significantly.
-Pop kreatif, once heavily promoted through government-backed platforms like RRI and TVRI, struggled to achieve the same levels of success in the changing music scene.
+Pop kreatif, along with Pop Melancholis, once heavily promoted through government-backed platforms like RRI and TVRI, struggled to achieve the same levels of success in the changing music scene.
 By the early 2000s, pop kreatif was gradually forgotten by music enthusiasts, eventually fading into obscurity as pop melayu captured the public's attention.
 By 2008, pop kreatif had become a niche genre, with its popularity primarily sustained by older generations who had grown up with its music.
 Its presence in the Indonesian music scene was largely maintained by a small community of bloggers and music archivists dedicated to preserving and documenting the genre.
+That same year, Fariz RM criticised the state of Indonesian pop music, saying that, in his view, it was "much better two decades or even five years ago".
+He argued that the Indonesian music scene had a "deficit of ideas and references" and was marked by the "blatant repetition of the same musical concepts", which he said to have led to a decline in musical appreciation.
+Fariz also partly blamed mobile-phone ringtones and shorter concert sets for such decline.

+Maliq & D'Essentials, pictured in 2012, were associated with a shift in the musical direction of pop kreatif in the 2000s, as soul, R&B, and brass jazz influences became more prominent.